nhistory/employeeManage/README.md

 1. Built basic MVC model by spring boot 2.6.7 with maven dependencies.
 2. Tested Restful API GET, POST with postman and httpie.
+3. Developed frontend by Angular 13.3.9 and typescript.

 ### Prerequisites